7.10 — Sharing global constants across multiple files (using inline variables)

 Because the compiler compiles each source file individually, it can only see variable definitions that appear in the source file being compiled (which includes any included headers).
 For example, variable definitions in constants.cpp are not visible when the compiler compiles main.cpp.
 For this reason, constexpr variables cannot be separated into header and source file, they have to be defined in the header file.

 Given the above downsides, prefer defining your constants in a header file (either per the prior section, or per the next section).
-If you find that the values for your constants are changing a lot (e.g. because you are tuning the program) and this is leading to long compilation times, you can move just the offending constants into a .cpp file as needed.
+If you find that the values for your constants are changing a lot (e.g. because you are tuning the program) and this is leading to long compilation times, you can temporarily move just the offending constants into a .cpp file as needed.

 Global constants as inline variables C++17

-In lesson 5.7 -- Inline functions and variables, we covered inline variables, which are variables that can have more than one definition, so long as those definitions are identical.
+In lesson 7.9 -- Inline functions and variables, we covered inline variables, which are variables that can have more than one definition, so long as those definitions are identical.
 By making our constexpr variables inline, we can define them in a header file and then #include them into any .cpp file that requires them.
 This avoids both ODR violations and the downside of duplicated variables.

 A reminder

 Constexpr functions are implicitly inline, but constexpr variables are not implicitly inline.
+If you want an inline constexpr variable, you must explicitly mark it as inline.

 constants.h: